 - Parts that have not been passed by you can be taken up to two times per school year if you are in grade eleven.

-- Adult education students who have yet to pass parts of CAHSEE can take the parts up to three times per school year.
+- Adult education students who are yet to pass parts of CAHSEE can take the parts up to three times per school year.

-- You can meet the CAHSEE requirement by passing the two parts of CAHSEE separately in two different administrations.
+- You can meet the test requirements by passing the two parts separately in two different administrations.

-- You cannot retake the CAHSEE to improve your performance if you have already passed it once.
+- You cannot retake the test to improve your performance if you have already passed it once.

 What does the CAHSEE Score Report Contain?